LGBTQ people in prison: Transgender incarceration

 Compared to sexual orientation, less data is available about transgender people in the criminal justice system.

 In 2011, the National Transgender Discrimination Survey found that 35% of black transgender Americans believe that they have been incarcerated simply due to perceived anti-trans bias, compared to 4% of white transgender respondents.
 Black transgender people had higher rates of experiences of incarceration in general (47% compared to 12% of white transgender people).
 It also found that black trans women were sexually assaulted in jail at a rate of 38%, compared to 12% of white trans women prisoners.
 As of 2015, the National Center for Transgender Equality estimated that one in six transgender individuals in the United States has been incarcerated in their lifetime, compared to the Bureau of Justice Statistics rate of one in twenty for the general population.
 Trans women and black transgender people are particularly likely to be incarcerated, with 21% and 47% having ever been incarcerated respectively.

+Rates of imprisonment in the United Kingdom

+As of 2024, 3% of the UK's prison system declares a non-heterosexual sexual orientation.